 |Engine||1.2-litre turbo petrol||1.5-litre petrol|

-In terms of engine and specs, again nothing is confirmed about the Nexon.
-However, looking at its competitors, we get a fair idea that Tata will likely task a 1.2-litre turbo petrol engine with powering this car.
-This engine will likely make 110BHP power and 140Nm torque and be paired with a 6-speed manual or an optional AMT.
+The Tata compact SUV comes packing a turbocharged RevoTron petrol engine that displaces 1.2 litres.
+This engine makes 108BHP of peak power and 170Nm of peak torque and is paired with a 6-speed manual.
 The BRV, on the other hand, has the 1.5-litre i-VTEC petrol engine that makes 117BHP and 145Nm torque.
 This engine is mated to either a 6-speed manual gearbox or an optional CVT transmission.

 |Specifications||Tata Nexon||Honda BRV|